 An anti-TNF drug used to treat rheumatoid arthritis.
 As with other anti-TNFs, it’s only given to people who meet specific criteria.
 It's given as an injection beneath the skin of the thigh or stomach every two weeks.
 You should feel the benefits within 12 weeks.
 Side effects include increased risk of infection.

-A powerful anti-inflammatory used to treat rheumatoid arthritis, polymyalgia rheumatica, giant cell arteritis and other inflammatory conditions.
+A powerful anti-inflammatory used to treat rheumatoid arthritis, polymyalgia rheumatica, allergies, blood disorders infections and other inflammatory conditions.
+(It is also used to prevent a donated organ being rejected after a transplant).
 Taken in tablet form, its effects should be felt within a few days.

 Prednisolone can cause pre-existing diabetes to develop or worsen, so you'll need regular blood and urine tests.
 Long-term high-dose use can also increase risk of weight gain, high blood pressure and osteoporosis.
 Because of these side effects, the drug is only given to people with inflammatory conditions where major organs are involved, and where there is a possibility of vasculitis, or where other treatment isn’t working.